yaml/yaml-spec/spec/spec.md

 ### #.
 Representation Graph

-YAML’s _representation_ of [native data structure] is a rooted, connected, directed graph of [tagged] [nodes].
+YAML's _representation_ of [native data structure] is a rooted, connected, directed graph of [tagged] [nodes].
 By "directed graph" we mean a set of [nodes] and directed edges ("arrows"), where each edge connects one [node] to another (see a formal [directed graph